The name Frys is part of the ancient legacy of the Anglo-Saxon

 of the Exchequer in 1448; Walter Frye (c.

-died 1474), an English composer of the early Renaissance; John Fry (1609-1657), Member of...
-Another 63 words (4 lines of text) are included under the topic Early Frys Notables in all our PDF Extended History products and printed products wherever possible.
+died 1474), an English composer of the early Renaissance; John Fry (1609-1657), Member of the English Parliament and sat as...
+Another 57 words (4 lines of text) are included under the topic Early Frys Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Frys family to Ireland